nlp-unibuc/nlp-unibuc-website/content/pages/master_en.md

 <a name="admission"></a>
 ## **Admission**
 The admission process has two steps: 1) application review and 2) individual interview.
 The interview can be conducted online regardless of the current crisis.
-An English language Certificate is requiered in order to attend a Master Program in English.
+An English language Certificate is requiered in order to attend a Master's Degree in English.

 More info will be available on the [Computer Science Department page](http://fmi.unibuc.ro/ro/admitere_master/master_2020/)